jkeresman01/spring-initializr.nvim/README.md

 ### :SpringGenerateProject

-The `:SpringGenerateProject` command will scafolld a new Spring Boot Project with selections from the UI to your current working directory.
+The `:SpringGenerateProject` command will scaffold a new Spring Boot Project with selections from the UI to your current working directory.

 > [!TIP]
 > _See [`commands.lua`](./lua/spring-initalizr/commands.lua) for more info_.